 The Mona Lisa, by Leonardo da Vinci, 1503 – 1506

 The Mona Lisa by Leonardo da Vinci continues to be the most viewed painting in the world.
-It has been described as the most viewed, written, and sung about painting in the world.
+It has been described as the most considered, written, and sung about painting in the world.
 Many visitors will visit the Louvre Museum in Paris to catch a glimpse of this iconic artwork.

 If you want to learn more about the Mona Lisa, you can read our blog, Mona Lisa Painting And The Paris Louvre Museum, by clicking here.